CamilleThHEIG/consuly/applicationProtocol/consulyProtocol.md

 TRY_PASSWD <password> : client indicates the server that it thinks the password is <password>.

 ### Quit a group

 QUIT : the client indicates the server it wants to quit the group its in.

 ACK_QUIT : the server indicates the server that it understood that the client quitted its group

+### Send preferences

+READY_SEND : the client indicates the server that it's ready to send it's preference list.

+READY_RECEIVE : the server indicates the client that it's ready to receive the list.

+SENDING_LIKES : the client indicates the server that it will now send what is in the like section of it's user file

+SENDING_DISLIKES : the client indicates the server that it will now send what is in the like section of it's user file

+SENDING_NEUTRAL : the client indicates the server that it will now send what is in the like section of it's user file

+STYLE <name> : client sends a style from it's user file, <name> being the name of the style.

+ACK : server indicates client that it correctly received the client's message

+FINISHED : client indicates the server that it finished to send it's user list

 ## Section 4 - Examples